St. Raymond Roman Catholic Church - The Bronx, N.Y.

 Unknown Builder

-The original church probably had an organ, but no details about such an organ have been found.
+The original church probably had an organ, but information has yet to be located.

 Sources:

-The Diapason, January 1966.
-Delaware Ad with specifications of Delaware Organ (1962); courtesy Jonathan Bowen.
+The Diapason (Jan.
+1966).
+Delaware Ad with specification of Delaware Organ (1962).
+Courtesy Jonathan Bowen.

 Twomey, Bill.
 The Bronx: In Bits and Pieces.
-Bloomington, IN: Rooftop Publishing, 2007.
+Bloomington, Ind.: Rooftop Publishing, 2007.